 The Kuma system is a complete wifi system designed for motorhomes, campers, caravans and boats.

-It includes a router (dongle) and an antenna.
-It’s unlocked, so you can put your own data sim into this system to give you wifi in your van.
+t includes a router (dongle) and an antenna.
+It’s unlocked, so you can put your own data sim into this system to give you a wi-fi network in your van.

-As long as there is a decent signal, it’s stable enough for you to stream video on a laptop or even a motorhome tv and you can upload videos and documents using it too.
+As long as there is a decent signal, it’s stable enough for you to stream video calls or live tv on a laptop or even a motorhome tv and you can upload videos and documents using it too.

-It can connect up to 10 devices at once.
+It can connect up to 10 mobile devices at once.

 The Motorhome WiFi system is another complete wifi system designed for motorhomes.
 They have a variety of packaged to suit your needs.